-Fans who were disappointed by the closure of the former Capri Bay, in Youghal, are now delighted to find Gerald Esposito and the crew (including the famous singing waiter) just a little to the west, where they are running a bigger restaurant at The Green Barn retail complex (garden centre and kitchen shop).
+Fans who were disappointed by the closure of the former Capri Bay, in Youghal, will now find Gerald Esposito and the crew (including the famous singing waiter) just a little to the west, where they are running a bigger restaurant at The Green Barn retail complex (garden centre and kitchen shop).
 If anything, the move has given them a lift and the food is better than ever.

 It's spacious, with large windows on two sides and outside seating for fine weather and - with timber flooring, white walls, exposed beams and solid wooden tables and chairs - it has a simple, down to earth ambience that suits the style of food well.